Loknath27/OS-Lab/EXP-1b/readme.md

 return EXIT_SUCCESS;
 }
 ```
+### Interpretation of program:
+1) The program takes the two command-line arguments: source-file and destination-file
+2) It open the source file in read-only mode ("r")
+3) It open the destination file in write only mode("w").
+4) If either file cannot be opened.
+It prints an error message and exits.
+5) It reads the contents of the source file in chunks of 1024 bytes using fread.
+6) It writes each chunk to the destination file using fwrite.
+7) It writes once the entire source file has been copied, it prints a succes manager
+8)
 ### Output of the code for cp
 ![ Program output in console](copy.png)
 > ### Simulation code for ls command